4.9

 2017 - Present

-• Key Certification: CompTIA A+, MCP, etc., indicate your specialized knowledge.
+• Key Certification: CompTIA A+, MCP, or comparable credentials reinforce hands-on support capability.

 Takeaway